What Are Frankincense and Myrrh?

 There are five main species of Boswellia, but the species that produces the most aromatic frankincense is Boswellia sacra.
 The Boswellia trees are typically small and can be found with multiple trunks.
 They’re typically covered in papery bark that is easy to remove.
 They’re also distinguished by the sparse number of paired leaves and small yellowish-white flowers.

-Frankincense and Myrrh are extracted in similar ways.
+Frankincense and myrrh are extracted in similar ways.

-To obtain Myrrh, the sap from Commiphora is collected in a similar method.
+To obtain myrrh, the sap from Commiphora is collected in a similar method.
 The tree is repeatedly wounded so that it seeps through the bark and into the sapwood.
 The reddish-orange resin bleeds from these wounds and hardens, ready to be collected.

-What are they used for?
+What Are Frankincense and Myrrh used for?

-Historically, frankincense and myrrh were used for their scent, medicinal purposes like treating wounds and religious symbolism.
+Historically, frankincense and myrrh were used for their scent, medicinal purposes like treating wounds, and religious symbolism.

 Benefits of Frankincense: